cqchecker/codequiry-cli/README.md

-# Node.js CLI for the Code Plagiarism Checker API by Codequiry
+# Node.js CLI for the Code Plagiarism Checker API for Codequiry

 ## Detail
 Command Line Interface (CLI) to interact with the Plagiarism Checker API that scans for code plagiarism in a group cluster or on the web.